go-extras/api2go/README.md

 }
 ```

-If there are multiple values, you have to separate them with a comma. api2go automatically
+If there are multiple values, you have to use multiple query string arguments.
-slices the values for you.

 ```
 Example Request
-GET /people?fields=id,name,age
+GET /people?fields=id&fields=name&fields=age

 req.QueryParams["fields"] contains values: ["id", "name", "age"]
 ```

+Note: original api2go library used to split a single query string argument by a comma.
+It has a set of drawbacks
+as you effectively lose any but first arguments and might get a split where you don't want it.
+To get back the
+original behavior you can do the split by yourself.

 ### Using Pagination
 Api2go can automatically generate the required links for pagination.
 Currently there are 2 combinations of query